-μTasker and its environment are essentially not hardware specific and can thus be moved between processor platforms with great ease and efficiency.
+$\mu$ Tasker and its environment are essentially not hardware specific and can thus be moved between processor platforms with great ease and efficiency.

-However the μ Tasker project setups are very hardware specific since they offer an optimal pre-defined (or a choice of pre-defined) configurations, taking it out of the league of "board support packages (BSP)" to a complete "project support package (PSP)", a feature enabling projects to be greatly accelerated.
+However the $\mu$ Tasker project setups are very hardware specific since they offer an optimal pre-defined (or a choice of pre-defined) configurations, taking it out of the league of "board support packages (BSP)" to a complete "project support package (PSP)", a feature enabling projects to be greatly accelerated.

-This tutorial will give you a flying start to using the μ Tasker on the ATMEL AVR32 (AT32UC3A).
-It can be fully simulated using VisualStudio 6.0 or higher and can be run on the ATMELs EVK1105 reference board, for which Rowley IAR and GCC (AVR32 Studio) project configurations are available.
-Building the project using GCC is included as an optional postbuild step when working in VisualStudio, but debugging with AVR32 Studio or GNU tool chain is not discussed.
-Typically the ATMEL JTAGICE mkII debugger should be used together with the chosen development environment.
-Software loading is possible from IAR embedded workbench or from AVR32 Studio.
+This tutorial will give you a flying start to using the $\mu$ Tasker on the Luminary Micro LM3SXXXX devices.
+It can be fully simulated using VisualStudio 6.0 or higher and can be run on the various common evaluation boards (specific configurations for the LM3S6965 and LM3S8962 are discussed), for which Rowley CrossWorks, IAR, Keil uVision and GCC project configurations are available.
+Building the project using GCC is included as an optional postbuild step when working in VisualStudio, but debugging with the GNU tool chain is not discussed.